 This same principle applies to dark chocolate.
 All chocolate is produced from the seeds (i.e., “beans”) of the cacao tree (Theobroma cacao).
 But within this single species, there are eleven clearly-defined “genetic clusters,” which are considered the primary cacao varieties.
-In addition to these eleven primary varieties of cacao, there is a wide range of cultivars and hybrids, such as the much-maligned CCN-51.
+In addition to these eleven primary cacao varieties, there is a wide range of hybrids and cultivars, such as the much-maligned CCN-51.

 The two most coveted cacao varieties in the world are Nacional and Criollo.
-Nacional hails from Ecuador, and Criollo comes from Venezuela.
+Nacional hails from Ecuador, while Criollo is primarily found in Venezuela.
 Nacional and Criollo are prized among chocolate makers throughout the world for two important reasons: they are extremely rare and their flavor profiles are considered the most desirable.
-However, Nacional and Criollo are just as different from each other as Pinot Noir and Cabernet Sauvignon, in terms of their history, growing conditions, and especially their flavor profiles.
+But Nacional and Criollo are just as different from each other as Nebbiolo and Merlot in terms of their history, growing conditions, and especially their flavor profiles.

 "Porcelana" Criollo from Venezuela.
 Photo courtesy of Cocina y Vino.

-Criollo is believed to be 1,500 years old, dating back to Mayan civilization.
-Criollo cocoa beans tend to be low in tannins, relatively low in polyphenols, have less theobromine, and generally less bitterness.
 This equates to an exceptionally smooth and approachable chocolate, usually with a rich, nutty base and a predominance of classic “chocolatey” notes.
-Criollo dark chocolate is not known for its complexity, but it is undeniably pleasant and likeable—like a soft massage of the palate.
+Criollo dark chocolate is not known for its complexity, but it is undeniably pleasant—like a soft massage of the palate.

 A 100% pure Nacional cacao tree in Piedra de Plata, verified by genetic analysis in 2015.
 Estimated to be over 100 years old.